Enjoy Mango Season in Hawaii and some delicious recipes (updated)

 When they are finally in season, you’ll find the best mangoes at a local farmers market, roadside stands or popular grocery stores.
 In Hawaii this includes popular stores like Foodland, KTA, Sack and Save and even Whole Foods selling the best locally grown versions.

 Besides eating mangoes fresh from a market, there are so many local favorite dishes that use mangoes in sweet or savory dishes.
-Check out some of the favorite recipes below.
+Check out some of the favorite recipes below to inspire you to try some of delicious mango recipes.

 Basic nutritional value of mango fruit